Risingson/eveeyedocs/docs/discord login.md

 #### Remove a map from sharing
 To not share a map anymore hit `UNLINK` within the `Sharing` info line of a set's details.
 #### Map ownership
-Currently a map is owned by the
+Currently a map is owned by the user that created it originally.
+Also only that user can edit the map.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMzg0NDQ3MiwxOTY0NDYxNzE4LC0xMT
+eyJoaXN0b3J5IjpbMTI1MjYyMjI5NywxOTY0NDYxNzE4LC0xMT
 g4NjQzMTMzLC0xMzY2NDk1MzAyXX0=
 -->